dknutsen/lambdart/README.md

 First create a project

-Next edit your project config
+    $ lambdart init <project name>

+Next enter the new project directory and edit your project file.
+All you'll want to do for starters is make sure you're ok with your AWS prefix (will be added to all functions and roles once they are synced to AWS)

-Now create a function
+Now create a function (runtime is either "node", "python" or "java")

+    $ lambdart create function <function name> <runtime>

 Now create a role for that function

+    $ lambdart create role <role_name>

-Now edit the funciton config to include the role
+Now edit the function config (src/<function_name>/config.json) to include the role

 Now sync the function

+    $ lambdart sync function <function_name>

 ## Development